tekostyshyn/nodejs-hw-reast-api/readme.md

 # REST API for Contacts App

-This REST API is delpoyed at the following address: https://contacts-app-backend-kwn6.onrender.com
+This REST API is deployed at the following address: https://contacts-app-backend-kwn6.onrender.com

 ## AUTHENTICATION REQUESTS